 Investing in a wearable activity tracker or pedometer can help keep you walking when on the road.
 Setting a realistic goal for your number of daily steps helps encourage you to squeeze walking into travel downtime.

 Work with your jet lag

 For many people, changing time zones deals a major blow to their quality of sleep.
 Instead of spending hours tossing and turning in bed while trying to get your body used to local time, channel your restlessness into a quick workout.
-It won’t necessarily cure your jetlag, but it will be a more efficient use of your time than fitfully counting sheep.
+It won’t necessarily cure your jetlag, but it will be a more efficient use of your time.

 Take it outside

 Let’s face it, many hotel gyms leave something to be desired, and working out in your room can get downright boring.
 Fortunately, cities around the globe have fitness trails also known as parcourses.
 These outdoor paths are often located in parks or promenades and are equipped with fitness stations that include everything from chin-up bars to balance beams.
 A brisk walk along a parcourse will not only help keep you in shape, but also provide a great way to explore a new city.
 Bring your jump rope and resistance bands and get creative on the fitness trail by adding some exercises of your own.

 Because travelers are often tight on both time and space, they need an effective workout routine they can do anywhere.
 Try picking five exercises and then simply doing each exercise for a minute.
 Repeat each exercise three times and add a warm-up and a post workout stretch and you’re good to go.